 Overfeeding and overwatering can hinder the development of certain plants.
 It’s about correct timing, watching the weather and understanding the requirement of the plant.

-Online audiences are the same across industry.
-‘Authority‘ is a huge term associated with Google ranking this means that content needs to be informative and compelling, perhaps even shareable (we love it when our content gets shared).
-Therefore quality over quantity, overfeeding your online audience could backfire and result in a lesser following.
-Yes it’s important to nurture, but ensure that it is quality and informative.
+Audiences are the same across industry.
+‘Authority‘ is a huge term associated with being online.
+Google is using a type of authority indicator as a part of it’s algorithm ranking this means that content needs to be informative and compelling, perhaps even shareable (we love it when our content gets shared – wink wink).
+Therefore quality over quantity, overfeeding online audience could backfire and result in a lesser following.
+Yes it’s important to nurture, but ensure that it is quality, informative, helpful and shareable.

 5. Share With Other Gardeners

-The online digital community is naturally connected as you would expect.
+The marketing community is naturally connected as you would expect.
 There are a number of groups to join on LinkedIn & Facebook as well as communities on platforms like Slack.
 These too are very welcoming groups, a lot can be learnt from following the conversations and alliances can be made which can support guest blogging and backlinks as well as a huge group who are on hand to try to answer questions or provide their experiences.
+Obviously your competitors might not be as accommodating, but do reach out to marketers in other industries and follow those that have a wealth of experience for seeds check.
+For online marketing check out the Moz Blog and Neil Patel’s Blog

 We hope we have provided a different perspective in this short read.
 We would be delighted to hear your ideas and perhaps additions we can make to the post.
 Get in touch via our social media channels – Facebook, Twitter or Instagram.